Pulkit-Khandelwal/upenn-picsl-brain-ex-vivo/exvivo-segm-demo-docker.md

 It takes around 1 minute to get the WMH segmentations in the `in vivo` FALIR image.

 # Convert Docker to Singularity
-I converted the Docker image to Singularity and it should run on a GPU.
-Everything remains the same.
+I converted the Docker image to Singularity and it should run on a linix machine with a GPU.
+Functionality remains the same.

 Pull the latest `sif` image:
-`singularity pull exvivo_dl_segm_pull.sif oras://registry-1.docker.io/pulks/exvivo_dl_segm_tool:v1.0.0`
+`singularity pull exvivo_dl_segm_pull.sif oras://registry-1.docker.io/pulks/exvivo_dl_segm_tool:v{LATEST_TAG}`

-Then, run the following command:
+Run the following command:
 `singularity exec --nv --bind /data/username/:/data/exvivo exvivo_dl_segm_pull.sif /bin/bash -c "/src/commands_nnunet_inference.sh ${OPTION}"`

+### FOR DEVELOPERS
-### FOR DEVELPERS: How did I build the Singularity container?
+#### How did I build the Singularity container?
 #### Native no-root installation of Singularity

+## Install
 ```
 # Install go
 # Grab the tar file from: https://go.dev/doc/install